-The pegmatite domain can be present at different depths according to the observations made in the drill holes, and generally presents good mechanical resistance conditions.
+The pegmatite domain can be present at different depths according to the observations of drill core and generally presents good mechanical resistance conditions.
 The values found for uniaxial compression strength in pegmatite specimens ranged from 59.23 MPa to 125.36 MPa, with an average of 90.36 MPa, which can be considered a good resistance value for the implementation of underground mining, with rib and sill pillars planned for this lithological type.